 Contains 50% almond oil, as well as camelina oil.
 Melts into the skin without leaving behind a greasy residue.
 Can firm, smooth, and moisturize the skin.
 Has a subtle almond scent.
-Can lock in moisture for up to 48 hours.
-Doesn’t contain any parabens or phthalates.

 Doesn’t feature pure almond oil.
 A pricey body oil, and some users don’t find it effective for very dry skin.

 Non-GMO, expeller-pressed sweet almond oil that is great for hair, skin, and making your own skincare products.
-Absorbs well into the skin – not greasy or heavy.
+Absorbs well into the skin—not greasy or heavy.

 Plastic squeeze cap can leak and some have had issues with mold growing in the lid.

-A handful of almonds makes a great midafternoon snack.
+A handful of almonds makes a great mid-afternoon snack.
 These tasty treats are packed with monounsaturated fat (the good kind), fiber, minerals, and phytonutrients.
 Everyone agrees that eating almonds is good for you, but is putting almond oil on your skin good for you, too?
 The answer is a resounding yes.

 Almond oil might sound like a New Age beauty treatment, but it has been used for centuries by Chinese, Greco-Persian, and Ayurvedic practitioners for everything from soothing abrasions to moisturizing skin.
 Filled with vitamins, zinc, proteins, and fatty acids, almond oil is a beauty powerhouse with many uses, from removing makeup to protecting skin from damaging UV rays to reducing under-eye puffiness to softening hair.
-With its pleasant sweet scent and silky, nongreasy texture, almond oil makes a great carrier oil for homemade lotions, too.
+With its pleasant, sweet scent and silky, nongreasy texture, almond oil makes a great carrier oil for homemade lotions, too.

 Sweet almond oil is a fixed oil, which means it doesn’t evaporate readily at room temperature.
 It’s an emollient used as a carrier oil, or base, in beauty products.
 Sweet almond oil comes from Prunus amygdalus var. dulcis.
 These are the almonds you enjoy eating raw, cooked in recipes, and as vegan beverages and flour.
 Sweet almond oil is the type discussed here.